Actors' Equity Association: History

 At a meeting held at the Pabst Grand Circle Hotel in New York City, on May 26, 1913, Actors' Equity was founded by 112 professional theater actors, who established its constitution and elected Francis Wilson as president.

 Leading up to the association's establishment, a handful of influential actors—known as The Players—held secret organizational meetings at Edwin Booth's The Players at its Gramercy Park mansion.
 A bronze plaque commemorates the room in which The Players met to establish Actors' Equity.
-Members included Frank Gillmore, who from was the executive secretary of Actors' Equity from 1918 to 1929 and president from 1929 to 1937.
+Members included Frank Gillmore, who was the executive secretary of Actors' Equity from 1918 to 1929 and president from 1929 to 1937.

 Actors' Equity joined the American Federation of Labor in 1919, and called a strike seeking recognition as a labor union.
 The strike ended the dominance of the Producing Managers' Association, including theater owners and producers like Abe Erlanger and his partner, Mark Klaw.
 The strike increased membership from under 3,000 to approximately 14,000.
 The Chorus Equity Association, which merged with Actors' Equity in 1955, was founded during the strike.

 Equity represented directors and choreographers until 1959, when they broke away and formed their own union.